osm-americana/diplomat/README.md

 Updates each style layer's `text-field` value to match the given locales, upgrading any unlocalizable layer along the way.

-This function ugprades unlocalizable layers to localized multiline or inline labels depending on the `symbol-placement` layout property.
-To add a dual language label to a layer, set its `text-field` layout property manually using the [`maplibregl.Diplomat.localizedNameWithLocalGloss`](#maplibrediplomatlocalizednamewithlocalgloss) constant.

 If neither `options.layers` nor `options.sourceLayers` is specified in `options`, this function makes localizable any style layer that gets the feature property specified in `options.unlocalizedNameProperty`, or `name` by default.

 Parameters: